Optimizations for a Current-Controlled Memristor-based Neuromorphic Synapse Design: Proposed Design for Applications

 \subsection{Mapping Circuit Based Weights into the Framework}

 In order to represent the effect of the different circuit cases, the ideal weight precision needed to be reduced in a way which makes sense for a synapse in neuromorphic hardware.
-To do this, design cases with low bit representations, which represent small changes in current between each bit value, were mapped into small values in the network.
+To do this, design cases with low-bit representations, which represent small changes in current between each bit value, were mapped into small values in the network.
 For instance, in case 2 since there are only two differentiable \textit{READ} states for the synapse, the synapse can only represent two weight values.
 So, if the synapse in the ideal network contained a weight value of 15, this value would be converted to 1.
+The last row of TABLE \ref{tab:4-bit} shows the possible synaptic weight values for every test case.
+The networks were trained with all possible weight values, ie. [0,15] using EONS [25].
+In order to evaluate the effects of a limited set of synaptic weight values, the networks with ideal weight values were converted into networks containing only weights from the limited set (test case) using TABLE \ref{tab:4-bit}.
 After converting all of the weights in the ideal network into weights which represent the design cases, the task was then run again to obtain a testing metric.
 This same process was carried out for both classification and control applications.
+For our experiment, only positive weight values are considered.

+Here, elements such as parasitics are not considered for neuromorphic framework verification.
+Only the synapse behavior and parameters like \textit{READ} current resolution and power consumption are considered as a look-up table information to measure or evaluate the performance of SNNs by EONS.
+This design can be utilized in an array design by summing the second stage current of multiple synapse circuits.